The history Oatlands Park Hotel

 1538 – King Henry VIII acquires land and builds Oatlands Palace for his future Queen, Anne of Cleves, using materials from the dissolved Abbey at Chertsey.

 1548 – On Henry’s death, Edward VI, Queen Mary and Elizabeth I all succeed him as residents of the palace.
-It is a particular favourite with ‘the Virgin Queen’ who uses it as a hunting lodge.
+It is a particular favourite with Elizabeth I, ‘the Virgin Queen’, who uses it as a hunting lodge.

 1615 – Anne of Denmark, wife of James I, commissions architect Inigo Jones to design the Queen’s house at Greenwich, and a great gateway at Oatlands.
 The latter survives for 150 years before being broken up and used as rockery stone.